 Bela Bhatia (2005) has drawn a distinction between "informed revolutionaries" and "instinctual revolutionaries" in her ethnography of Maoist activists in south Bihar.
 "Informed revolutionaries" join the party with full knowledge of the party’s agenda and ideology whereas "instinctual revolutionaries" are the ones with a generic urge to fight injustice.
 While leaders at the block level and above tend to be "informed revolutionaries", the overwhelming majority of the cadres, the ones who constitute the backbone of the movement are "instinctual revolutionaries".
 While the distinction Bhatia draws between "informed" and "instinctual" revolutionaries is not unproblematic (Chitralekha 2010), it is nonetheless a useful insight into the way party functionaries think of themselves and their cadre.
 Party functionaries valued the urge to combat injustice that they attributed to Domi Rishi, Sevri Rishi, Nevan Rishi and millions of other Musahars in Bihar.
 Like Jaoul’s (2011) interlocutors elsewhere in Bihar, they were open to the possibilities of learning from the people.
 However, the lessons they were willing to learn were of a tactical and immediate nature.
-Such lessons included: the location of a specific rally, the number of people to select for this or that protest march, the households that had been excluded from receiving their entitlements under one of the government’s many social protection schemes. arty functionaries desisted from involving grassroots cadres such as Domi Rishi in formulating strategies that would influence the party program.
+Such lessons included: the location of a specific rally, the number of people to select for this or that protest march, the households that had been excluded from receiving their entitlements under one of the government’s many social protection schemes.
+Meanwhile, party functionaries desisted from involving grassroots cadres such as Domi Rishi in formulating strategies that would influence the party program.
 So, while they trusted the instincts of the activists, rooted as they were in the specific culture and place, they insisted on privileging the information they themselves generated.
 The information of the functionaries and the instincts of the activists were seen as complementary to the task of achieving revolutionary transformation.

-or Domi Rishi and others who bore the brunt of caste discrimination in the locality, the party functionaries’ analysis that their vulnerabilities stemmed from their class position was fundamentally flawed.
+For Domi Rishi and others who bore the brunt of caste discrimination in the locality, the party functionaries’ analysis that their vulnerabilities stemmed from their class position was fundamentally flawed.
 During the time I spent with them, they wondered why members of specific communities - Musahars, Kevats, Santhals - dominated the ranks of agricultural laborers and the rural poor.
 Why, among agricultural laborers, were they - the Musahars - particularly ill-treated?
 Their analysis suggested that it was their caste, rather than their class, which was responsible for their oppressive conditions.
 The exploitation to which they were subjected stemmed from the social discrimination they confronted, contrary to what the party functionaries suggested.
 The party functionaries’ perspective, Domi Rishi argued, stemmed from their own privileged caste position, a position which limited their understanding of the vulnerabilities and violence which agricultural laborers faced in their everyday lives.

 MSS functionaries endorsed these perspectives.
 In their analysis, the privileged castes repeatedly denigrated Musahars’ cultural practices.
 Kancha Ilaiah (2010) reminds us that the caste inequalities rest on the supremacist practices of the dominant castes, or the imposition of their beliefs and practices upon subaltern castes.
-Noting the tensions between their thought and action processes, Ilaiah presciently concludes that the assimilation of the practices of the subaltern castes into those of the dominant castes represent the eventual victory of the cultural worldview of the latter.
+Noting the tensions between their thought and action processes, Ilaiah presciently concludes that the assimilation of the practices of the subaltern castes into those of the dominant castes represents the eventual victory of the cultural worldview of the latter.
 Ilaiah’s reminders are pertinent to understanding the perspectives of the MSS functionaries.
 Although I have little evidence that MSS functionaries were reading Ilaiah, their interpretations of caste bear remarkable similarity.
 The stance of the MSS functionaries emanates from their analysis of caste as a discriminatory system that privileges the cultural and social practices of the privileged communities while devaluing those of others.